markulie/3dsmax-wirecolor-pro/README.md

 2. Locate the category "markaelie"
 3. Search in the category for the name "ProColor"
 4. Drag "ProColor" to a toolbar.
-5. Click the toolbar button to open the script!
+5. Click the toolbar button to open the script.